FreetimeMaker/SuperSMP-Launcher/README.md

 # SuperSMP-Launcher
-This is the Launcher for SuperSMP Minecraft Server
+This is the Launcher for the SuperSMP Minecraft Server